- How Much Does It Cost to Develop a Mobile App

 Data security is non-negotiable, especially for fintech, healthcare, and eCommerce apps.

-Hidden costs arise from meeting data privacy regulations and implementing security measures like:
+Hidden costs arise from meeting data privacy regulations and implementing security measures, like:

 - SSL certificates and encryption